Q&A: Where are we in the COVID-19 vaccine race?

 The trials rely on subjects becoming naturally infected with the coronavirus, so how long it takes to generate results largely depends on how pervasive the virus is where trials are being conducted.
 Each drugmaker has targeted a specific number of infections to trigger a first analysis of their data.

-The United States, the European Union, the United Kingdom and the World Health Organization have all set similar minimum standards for effectiveness.
-Some regulators have said that vaccines must demonstrate at least 50% efficacy - meaning at least twice as many infections among volunteers who got a placebo as among those in the vaccine group.
+The World Health Organization has recommended a minimum standard for effectiveness of at least 50%.
+The United States and some other regulators are following that guideline – which means there must be at least twice as many infections among volunteers who received a placebo as among those in the vaccine group.
 The European Medicines Agency has said it may accept a lower efficacy level.

 Regulators for Europe, the United Kingdom and Canada are considering data on a rolling basis, as it becomes available.
-They expect to do speedy reviews of initial data for possible emergency use before more traditional lengthy reviews for formal commercial approvals.
+They expect to conduct expedited reviews as well.
+It is not clear when companies will submit efficacy data to these agencies or when the agencies would make a decision.

+At least four vaccines are far along including those from China National Biotec Group (CNBG), CanSino Biologics and Sinovac.
+Sinovac and CNBG have said to expect early trial data as soon as November.

+Russia’s Gamaleya Institute has begun a 40,000-person late-stage trial and is expected to have early data in November.
+Russia has also given the vaccine to at least hundreds of “high-risk” members of the general population.

-Reporting by Carl O’Donnell in New York; Additional reporting by Julie Steenhuysen in Chicago, Michael Erman in New York, Ludwig Burger in Frankfurt, Alistair Smout in London and Polina Ivanovo in Moscow; Editing by Caroline Humer and Bill Berkrot
+Reporting by Carl O’Donnell in New York; Additional reporting by Julie Steenhuysen in Chicago, Michael Erman in New York, Ludwig Burger in Frankfurt, Alistair Smout in London and Polina Ivanova in Moscow; Editing by Caroline Humer, Bill Berkrot, Edwina Gibbs and David Clarke

 Our Standards: The Thomson Reuters Trust Principles.